projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 The ACRN configuration editor provides a web-based user interface for the following:

 - reads board info
-- configures and validates scenario and launch configurationss
+- configures and validates scenario and launch configurations
 - generates launch scripts for the specified post-launched User VMs.
 - dynamically creates a new scenario configuration and adds or deletes VM settings in it